lotusengine/documentation/pages/general/support.md

 title: Getting help
 ---

-Reach out to use through email at support@lotusengine.com and we will do our best to get you going.
+Reach our devs on our [GitHub discussion channel](https://github.com/lotusengine/lotusengine/discussions) and we will do our best to get you going.